mhenrixon/sidekiq-unique-jobs/README.md

 ### While Executing

-Tese locks are put on a queue without any type of locking mechanism, the locking doesn't happen until Sidekiq pops the job from the queue and starts processing it.
+These locks are put on a queue without any type of locking mechanism, the locking doesn't happen until Sidekiq pops the job from the queue and starts processing it.

 #### Example worker